Personalised business insurance

 We are all at different stages in our journey.
 “In my team, some of us are super passionate about understanding gender and sexuality” says programme manager Mita, “And then you have people who’ve never heard there’s a difference between biological sex and gender.
 They find it confusing.”

 Sometimes it’s right to call people out.
-Actions like using someone’s old name after they’ve transitioned can be incredibly harmful, especially when it is done so maliciously.
-However, where it’s safe and appropriate to do so, encourage your team to call people in rather than call them out.
+Actions like deliberately or maliciously using someone’s old name after they’ve transitioned can be incredibly harmful.
+However, it's important to acknowledge that 'deadnaming' can be done accidentally with no malicious intent.
+Where it’s safe and appropriate to do so, encourage your team to call people in rather than call them out.

 Calling out assumes the worst and assumes that the motivation for someone's harmful comments or actions are malicious, when they could just as easily be the result of momentary thoughtlessness, ignorance or naivety.
 Calling in assumes that we’re all human, we make mistakes and we want to learn how to do better.
 It encourages changes in behaviour rather than demonising mistakes.